Portugal finds 13 cases of Omicron variant at Lisbon soccer club | Sports-Games

 A club spokesman said most of those infected were asymptomatic or had mild symptoms, and that 44 players and staff were self-isolating and waiting to repeat tests.
 The Benfica and Belenenses presidents said that, had they not played the match, they risked being penalised for an "unjustified absence".
 They blamed the league and DGS for not postponing the game.

 Portugal, which has one of the world's highest COVID-19 vaccination rates, last week announced the return of curbs to slow the epidemic's spread.
-It additionally suspended flights to and from its former colony Mozambique from Monday to combat the variant.
 Belenenses played against third-division club Caldas on Nov.
 21. A Caldas spokesman said they would test their players.

 A Benfica spokesman said none of their players were in isolation as the Belenenses players they faced on Saturday were not considered high-risk contacts.
 Benfica's next match is scheduled for Friday.